-The non-life sector consists of non-life authorised insurers (64%), general insurance intermediaries (15%), insurance managers (11%), and permitted insurers (10%).
-The non-life authorised insurers are predominantly captive in nature, in the broadest sense of the term, and as the soft commercial insurance market continues this is being translated in a small reduction in the funds under management to £4.7 billion at the year end.
+The non-life sector is represented by non-life authorised insurers (66%), general insurance intermediaries (14%), insurance managers (12%), and permitted insurers (9%).
+The sector is predominantly represented by captive insurers, in the broadest sense of the term, and 2014 results were encouraging as the market showed a recovery from recent soft market conditions with funds under management to increasing to £5.9 billion at the year end, from £4.7 billion in 2013.